 The whole cast bursts into applause, picking Jack up and carrying him through the curtain on stage.
 All the audience, still there, restart their applause.
 We forgot to have curtain calls, so everyone rushes out to more applause.

 The next two nights go well.
-The kids on stage learn to stay on their sides and not block the players from acting.
-The word s out that it was meant for kids and by Sunday it resembles a ‘Rocky Horror’ audience participation event.
+The kids in front learn to stay on their sides and not block the players from acting.
+The word is out that it is meant for kids.
+By Sunday it resembles a ‘Rocky Horror’ audience participation event.
 A P Spencer never returns.

 “You know, Burt, I must speak to you about Tim.
 My Jack is something of a hot-house flower with little preparation for many of the realities of life.
 He really isn’t prepared to protect himself from the slings and arrows of the street.
 Tim has become something of a hero to him.
 It has made a world of difference in his attitude.
 He seems ready to conquer the world, much as Octavius did after Caesar’s assassination.”